Nasdanika-Models/architecture/demos/internet-banking-system/internet-banking-system-architecture.md

 Tooltips are copied from descriptions on the C4 Model diagram.

+### Internet Banking System -> CompositeNode

-The "Internet Banking System" diagram element is linked to the "Container Diagram" page.
+The "Internet Banking System" diagram element is mapped to [CompositeNode](https://architecture.models.nasdanika.org/references/eClassifiers/CompositeNode/index.html) because it has sub-elements.
+It is linked to the "Container Diagram" page.
 As such, its semantic element is mapped to the "Container Diagram" page element as well allowing further mapping on [that page](references/elements/internet-banking-system/index.html).

 ## Generation

-...
+TODO: Maven plug-in.